Introduction of Balance Sheet Equation

 Total Liabilities And Shareholders Equity (A+B+C) | $2,885 | $3,180 |

 The Balance Sheet Equation is the base of a double-entry accounting system.
-As per this rule, every transaction will result in two entries in the books.
+Per this rule, every transaction will result in two book entries.
 Hence, the Accounting equation will always be balanced on both sides.

 Components of the Balance Sheet Equation